humzahkiani/rails-mermaid_erd_markdown/README.md

 # rails-mermaid_erd_markdown

-A Ruby on Rails gem that extends rails-mermaid_erd to generate mermaid Entity-Relationship Diagrams (ERD) for ActiveRecord Models.
+A Ruby on Rails gem that extends [rails-mermaid_erd](https://github.com/koedame/rails-mermaid_erd) to generate mermaid Entity-Relationship Diagrams (ERD) for ActiveRecord Models in markdown.
 When combined with Continuous Integration (CI) pipelines, it enables one to generate living, self-updating documentation of their data.

 ## Example Entity-Relationship Diagram